Want to help out or contribute?

 More specific objectives are to:

-1. Take 2 min to think about the workflow you use.
+1. Take about 1 minute to think about the workflow you use.
 Try to think of the exact steps you need to take, what exactly you do, and how long that usually takes.

 6.3 What is a data analysis “pipeline”?